resbaz/nectar-cloud-lessons/README.md

 # Todo

-1. [ ] Update with this years ResBaz feedback
 1. [ ] Check that all red/green questions have the answer rephrase the question, if possible...
-1. [ ] Replace cygwin with putty.

 ## Nice to have